containerman17/evmbombard/README.md

 ## Overview

-Designed specifically for Avalanche L1s.
+Designed specifically for Avalanche L1s, but works with any EVM.
 Learn how to launch your own Avalanche L1 at [build.avax.network](https://build.avax.network/).

 ### Installation